 Use this chart to check your own experience and qualifications against the entry level for each kind of course.
 You'll see which ones you could apply for.

-- Level 3 Certificate in Learning Support - Maidstone
+- Level 3 Diploma in Supporting Teaching & Learning in Schools - Maidstone

 - Foundation Degree in Childhood Studies - Maidstone